CodinMaster/Covid-Extricate/README.md

 ```
 ## About This Project
-This project aims to ease the day-to-day life of people, doctors, institutions,
+This project aims to ease the day-to-day life of people, doctors, and institutions.
 1. All latest updates regarding the pandemic in one place.
 2. Need for money?
 Raise a **Donation camp**.
-3. Repost Lockdown Violation: Take picture and report a lockdown violation committed by someone nearby you, in order to help create the better discipline to control the spread of the disease.
+3. **Report Lockdown Violation:** Take picture and report a lockdown violation committed by someone nearby you, in order to help create the better discipline to control the spread of the disease.

 ## Technology Used
 * ReactJS